PinkHatSpike/pioio/README.md

 IOIO Library for Processing

-the aim of this library is to make using the IOIO development board in Processing's Android mode simple as, cutting down as much boilerplate code as possible.
+the aim of this library is to make using the IOIO development board in Processing's Android mode simple, cutting down as much boilerplate code as possible.

 inspiration from
 * [How to use Processing in Android mode with the IOIO board](http://benatwork.cc/how-to-use-processing-in-android-mode-with-the-ioio-board/)